bak3s/bak3s.github.io/_posts/2019-11-01-catching-fire-my-journey-to-finanical-independence.md

 categories: [fire]
 ---

-<p class="intro">The FI/RE movement is quickly gaining momentum in Australia, and this website will be documenting my journey to financial independence.</p>
+<p class="intro">It all started 10 years ago...</p>

 ## Preamble...

-10 years ago I began working full time and had no plans, no insight, no guidance on what I should do with my money.
 Coming from a single parent family with 2 siblings I was taught early about the value of money and savings.
 To take care of 3 children my mother worked extremely hard, spending nearly everything on good education for us all, leaving very little.

 Understanding the value of money (and wanting to be less of a burden on my mother), meant that as soon as I turned 14 I went looking for a job.
-I started out working in a seafood restaurant and this is where I stayed for several years.
+I started out working in a seafood restaurant, my role involved washing dishes, filleting fish, and getting stabbed by prawns.
 For the most part during this time, I spent as much as I earned.

 While I understood the value of money and savings, I didn't have an understanding of what I should do with my money.
 My mother wasn't into finance, just to save money for a rainy day.
 Good ethics to instill while I was young, but missing half the story.

-## Landing your first full time job
+## Landing my first full time job

 After completing my tertiary studies, I went looking for my first full time job.
 After sending off over 100 cold-emails to various agencies seeking a junior level job, I was blocked by the same rason all all recent graduates do... "experience".
 This is how a job advertisement looked...

-> Junior entry level position... must have 3 years experience...
+> Company seeking junior... must have 3 years experience...

 So I decided to start applying for mid to senior positions.
 I thought "if they are looking for seniors, they must have extra work on".
 This paid off, applying for higher level positions meant less competition, though its a little strange to get to a job interview and ask for a Junior role instead.
 Whatever the reason, maybe the provado, but I landed my first full time job.
 My daily living expenses were the same, but my income jumped considerably, kicking off the start of my savings journey.